geojupyter/jupytergis/docs/contributor_guide/releasing.md

 - `0.1.0` -> `0.1.1`

 This is often **not** what we want.
-To bump to another version, you can specify the Python version directly.
+To bump to another version, you can specify the desired version directly.
 For example:

 - `0.1.0b8`